 Cathryn Wild founded Seventh Generation Institute in 2006, noting that typical conservation efforts were often slow, expensive and less than effective.
 In response, she molded the vision and approach of the Institute: "New School" conservation.

 Together with Bill Morris she leads Seventh Generation Institute as both a board member and as Executive Director, described below.
 Formally trained in conservation biology, sustainable agriculture and education, she has expanded her skills and knowledge through the years.
 She has worked in Honduras, Colombia, St. Kitts and Nevis, Bonaire and the western US and her work has spanned projects ranging from marine protected area management to ecotourism planning, endangered species conservation, stream restoration, and climate change adaptation.

 Moving beyond the Institute, Cathryn is a member of the IUCN Commission on Ecosystem Management and regularly contributes to their work.

-She holds an M.S. in environmental management,with emphasis in conservation biology, from the University of California at Santa Barbara and a B.S. in Agricultural Education and teaching credentials in Life Science and Vocational Agriculture from the University of California at Davis.
+She holds an M.S. in environmental management, with an emphasis in conservation biology, from the University of California at Santa Barbara and a B.S. in Agricultural Education and teaching credentials in Life Science and Vocational Agriculture from the University of California at Davis.

 William J. Morris